MegaManSec/JoshuaHu/menu/about.md

 <img src="/files/Joshua_Rogers_Melbourne.jpg" width="200" height="200" alt="Joshua Rogers, hacker and security expert, sysadmin, bartender and master troll, from Melbourne Australia, living in Krakow, Poland." />

 I'm Joshua Rogers.
 Originally from Melbourne, Australia, and these days I live in Poland.
 My CV can be found here: [joshua-rogers-security-engineer.pdf](/files/joshua-rogers-security-engineer.pdf).
+You can see some of the public projects I've worked on on my [projects](/projects) page.

+Note: this section, and my CV, are pretty outdated.
+One day, when I'm able, I will update both of them.

+---

 I have 12+ years of security experience and have years of sysadmin experience (linux and freebsd).
 I studied at Swinburne University of Technology in